Tomatosphere™: Sowing the seeds of discovery through student science

 Take a bite out of the science with Tomatosphere ™!

-- 600 000 tomato seeds are prepared to be sent to space.
+- 1.2 million tomato seeds are prepared to be sent to space.

-- The tomato seeds spend 5 weeks in space, orbiting the planet about 550 times.
+- The tomato seeds spend about four weeks in space.

 Why grow tomatoes in space?